upbound-demo/internal-cloud-platform/README.md

           name: wordpress
 ```

-### Register a Team Repository
+### Register an App Team Repository

-You can register your team's repository to a `KubernetesCluster` so that the
+You can register your app team's repository to a `KubernetesCluster` so that the
 team's manifests are continuously synced.
 The following is an example where
-`team-blue` is registered for sync to `app-dev-1` cluster.
+`team-blue` is registered to sync their application to `app-dev-1` cluster.

 ```yaml
 apiVersion: demo.upbound.io/v1alpha1